-- Share what food you'd like to have rain down from the sky each day. - In small groups, have kids share what food they would like to have rain down from the sky every day. - After small groups have discussed, have a few kids share with the whole group what they talked about in their small groups.
+- Share what food you'd like to have rain down from the sky each day. - In leader-led small groups, have preschoolers share what food they would like to have rain down from the sky every day. - After small groups have discussed, have adult or teen helpers share with the whole group what they talked about in their small groups.